 Says Giles Martin in his written introduction: “The magic comes from the hands playing the instruments, the blend of The Beatles’ voices, the beauty of the arrangements.
 Our quest is simply to ensure everything sounds as fresh and hits you as hard as it would have on the day it was recorded.”

-The 50th anniversary editions of Abbey Road will be released on 27 September - pre-order them here.
+The 50th anniversary editions of Abbey Road are available now.